International Fee Refund

 Alternatively, a student may apply to withdraw and will be eligible for a partial refund as per condition 1(a)(i) above.

-f) Where a student does not commence the course and has not previously notified the University of their intention to withdraw from the course, the student’s offer will be withdrawn and the Department of Immigration and Border Protection will be notified by cancellation of the student’s COE within 31 days (14 days for Under 18-year-old students).
+f) Where a student does not commence the course and has not previously notified the University of their intention to withdraw from the course, the student’s offer will be withdrawn and the Department of Home Affairs will be notified by cancellation of the student’s COE within 31 days (14 days for Under 18-year-old students).

 The student will be requested to submit withdrawal and refund documentation and will be refunded in accordance with condition 1(a) above.